 The copyright owner can choose to either send complaints through the OSP for action, or serve legal notice to the infringer directly.
 Pleading a lack of knowledge about copyright infringement laws will not excuse the user from legal consequences.
 It is the user's responsibility to be aware of these legal consequences.
 For this reason, IU strongly encourages users to educate themselves about the current state of copyright law as it applies to file sharing over the Internet, and to keep up to date on changes to copyright legislation.
-For more information, see What happens if I receive a copyright infringement notice, and how can I avoid it?
-Additionally, you can take the File Sharing Copyright Tutorial.
+For more, see What happens if I receive a copyright infringement notice, and how can I avoid it?

-For more information about file sharing, see the UIPO's File Sharing @ IU page.
+For more about file sharing, see the UIPO's File Sharing & Copyright.

 This is document alik in the Knowledge Base.